Home » Homestead Animals » Nigerian Dwarf Goats 101: Getting Started

 Mature bucks are generally not supposed to require a grain supplement; however, we’ve found that they do need a grain supplement formulated for them during the main breeding (fall) season.
 And the closer they’re housed to the girls, the more grain they seem to need.
 We have fed up to two cups twice a day to mature bucks.

 Does that are dry or that are in their first couple of months of pregnancy also shouldn’t need a grain supplement.
-We start feeding pregnant does a small grain supplement a couple of weeks before they freshen, and then increase to a much larger grain supplement once they’ve freshened and are producing milk daily.
-You don’t want to start them on grain too soon before they freshen or the babies will get big and may be difficult to deliver.
+We start feeding pregnant does a small grain supplement a couple of weeks before they freshen, then increase to a much larger grain supplement once they’ve freshened and are producing milk daily.
+You don’t want to start them on grain too soon before they freshen, or the babies will get big and may be difficult to deliver.

 How much hay does a Nigerian Dwarf goat eat in a week?

-That depends, both on the age and gender of the goat, and the kind and quality of hay.
+That depends both on the age and gender of the goat and the kind and quality of hay.
 It’s a little hard to generalize because hay and goats vary so much, so I’ve tried to use quantities that are on the high side below so there aren’t too many surprises on how much they eat.

-Does that are pregnant don’t need a high quality legume hay until shortly before they’re ready to freshen (give birth).
+Does that are pregnant don’t need high-quality legume hay until shortly before they’re ready to freshen (give birth).
 Since they’re eating for more than just themselves, they will ramp up from a flake to two (or more) flakes a day.
-Starting shortly before they freshen, then it’s important to provide them with a high quality legume hay.
+Starting shortly before they freshen, then it’s important to provide them with high-quality legume hay.
 This will help them with the ability to produce milk.
-The amount they eat will depend on how many kids they’re feeding and the quality of the hay.
-A couple of flakes daily of very good quality alfalfa (second or third cutting) are typical.

 Are there different kinds of hay?